LizMyers/LizMyers.github.io/tfjs01/README.md

 ```
 npm install
 ```
-Use npm start to run a local server on localhost: 9966.
+Use npm to run a local server on localhost: 9966.
 ```
 npm start
 ```